 While some people have ample financial resources, many people do not.
-It can be hard to figure out how to purchase extra food to develop a deeper pantry if you struggle to feed your family as it is.
+It can be hard to figure out how to purchase extra food to develop a small pantry if you struggle to feed your family as it is.
 For others, the money is there but it gets wasted on things that really aren’t important or of lasting value.
 In that case, it takes some discipline and changing of habits.

 Whatever your particular situation, you need to determine how much you would like to realistically put toward building your pantry.
 Then find a way to get that money.